Nobody Told Me

-"Nobody Told Me" is a song by John Lennon.
+"Nobody Told Me" is a song by the English musician John Lennon.
 The B-side features Yoko Ono's "O' Sanity"; both are on the Milk and Honey album.
 The promo video for the single was made up of clips of footage from Lennon's other videos, as are most posthumous Lennon videos.

 The single was Lennon's last new single to reach the UK top 10, peaking at number 6 in January 1984 (although a reissue of "Imagine" reached number 3 in December 1999).
 It was also Lennon's last US top 10 hit, peaking at number 5 on the Billboard Hot 100 and number 6 on the Cashbox Top 100, and was his third single to enter the US top 10 posthumously.

 Writing

 The lyrics reference the yellow idol in J. Milton Hayes' poem The Green Eye of the Yellow God.
 The first stanza of the poem runs: "There's a one-eyed yellow idol to the north of Kathmandu."
 (Note: Also notice that the radio programme The Goon Show (1951-1960), a Lennon's favourite, has an episode where the characters joke around the phrase: "There's a little yellow idol to the north of Kathmandu" using the adjective "little" as the song lyrics.)

 Another line in the song is "There's UFOs over New York and I ain't too surprised".
 In the liner notes to his 1974 album Walls and Bridges, Lennon wrote: "On the 23rd August 1974 at 9 o'clock I saw a U.F.O. – J.L.".
 May Pang, John's girlfriend at the time, described the event in her book Loving John, when both of them saw a "saucer-shaped object surrounded by blinking white lights gliding through the sky".

 The lines "Nobody told me there'd be days like these / Strange days indeed / Most peculiar, mama" are in contrast to the old adage "My mother told me there'd be days like this" (as in The Shirelles' song "Mama Said").

 Yoko Ono called the track "kind of a fun song."
 She told Uncut in 1998: "I think that especially around that time he felt that again, the world had lost its course, its direction.
 I really think that it's to do with, not confusion but starting to learn that life is always gonna be a mystery."